-The original Finance Documents do not make general provision for MTN to advance additional funds to MTN Zakhele Futhi for all its required purposes.
-The MTN Subordination and Undertaking Agreement does not specifically allow for funds to be advanced to MTN Zakhele Futhi for any purpose other than to assist with the payment of operational costs.
-On 12 March 2021 MTN Zakhele Futhi, together with MTN, sent a request to the third-party funders to allow the MTN Subordination and Undertaking Agreement to be amended to allow the company to receive sufficient funds from MTN to address its liquidity issues.
-Confirmation was subsequently received from the funders and the MTN Subordination and Undertaking Agreement has been amended to allow for funds received from MTN or an MTN group company to be utilised by MTN Zakhele Futhi to pay both scheduled payments owing to the third-party funders and operational and other costs as they become due and payable.
+On 12 March 2021 MTN Zakhele Futhi, together with MTN, sent a request to the third-party funders to allow the MTN Subordination and Undertaking Agreement to be amended to allow MTN or MTN Holdings to advance sufficient funds to the Company to address any liquidity shortfall of the Company.
+The third party funders were amenable to this request and the MTN Subordination and Undertaking Agreement has been amended to allow for funds received from MTN or an MTN group Company that is a party to the MTN Subordination and Undertaking Agreement to be utilised by MTN Zakhele Futhi to pay both scheduled payments owing to the third-party funders and operational and other costs and taxes as they become due and payable.